Stellar collisions in globular clusters: Constraints on the initial mass function of the first generation of stars: Model

-For the globular clusters in our sample, we have access to $(N({\rm G1})/N({\rm tot}))$ and $\alpha_{pd}$.
-Assuming that the effects of dynamical evolution are negligible in the stellar mass range [0.2,0.8] M$_{\odot}$ over which the values of $\alpha_{pd}$ are measured, these values of $\alpha_{pd}$ would reflect the effects of the stellar collision process.
-In the model, and for any given functional form of the IMF, we can measure the values of $f_{1,in}$, $f_{2,in}$, and for a given value of $f_{ext}$, we can calculate the values of $f_{1,fl}$, $f_{2,fl}$, and $g_{1}$.
+For the GCs in our sample, we have access to $(N({\rm G1})/N({\rm tot}))$ and $\alpha_{pd}$.
+In the model, and for any given functional form of the IMF, we can measure the values of $f_{1,in}$ and $f_{2,in}$, and for a given value of $f_{ext}$ we can calculate the values of $f_{1,fl}$, $f_{2,fl}$, and $g_{1}$.
 With $f_{1,fl}$ and $f_{2,fl}$ we can also derive the value of the post-collision value of the slope, $\alpha_{pc}$.
-We calculate the value of $\alpha_{pc}$ as being $\alpha_{pc}=({\rm log}(f_{1,fl})-{\rm log}(f_{2,fl}))/({\rm log}(0.7)-{\rm log}(0.3))$, where $0.3$ and $0.7$ (in units of M$_{\odot}$) are the mean masses in the intervals (0.1-0.5) M$_{\odot}$ and (0.5-0.9) M$_{\odot}$, respectively.
+We calculated the value of $\alpha_{pc}$ as being $\alpha_{pc}=({\rm log}(f_{1,fl})-{\rm log}(f_{2,fl}))/({\rm log}(0.7)-{\rm log}(0.3))$, where $0.3$ and $0.7$ (in units of M$_{\odot}$) are the mean masses in the intervals (0.1-0.5) M$_{\odot}$ and (0.5-0.9) M$_{\odot}$, respectively.
 We note that the parameter $g_{1}$ for MS stars is formally equivalent to the ratio $(N({\rm G1})/N({\rm tot}))$ deduced from the observations of RGB stars.
 However, some caution should be exercised.
-As already noted in Kravtsov et al. (2022), the fractions $(N({\rm G1})/N({\rm tot}))$ have been measured in the central parts of GCs.
+As already noted in Kravtsov et al. (2022) and in Sect. \ref{dat}, the fractions $(N({\rm G1})/N({\rm tot}))$ have been measured in the central parts of GCs.
 Since RGB G2 stars are typically observed to be more centrally located than their G1 counterparts, the real $(N({\rm G1})/N({\rm tot}))$ fractions should be systematically higher than the values that are actually derived.
 In contrast, the parameter $g_{1}$ in the models is assumed to be measured for the clusters as a whole.
-Furthermore, $g_{1}$ is assumed to be a proxy for MS stars that are found now on the RGB.
-However, the observed fraction $(N({\rm G1})/N({\rm tot}))$ could also contain, in addition to RGB stars whose masses fall in the range $\approx$ (0.8-0.85) M$_{\odot}$, a contribution from more massive blue straggler stars that are either of collisional origin or that have been formed by mass transfer in binaries.
-For the reasons discussed above, we prefer to formally distinguish between $(N({\rm G1})/N({\rm tot}))$ which is derived from the observations and $g_{1}$ which is calculated in the models, even if in practice the two quantities are expected to be very close.
+Furthermore, $g_{1}$ is assumed to be a proxy for MS stars that are now found on the RGB.
+However, the observed fraction $(N({\rm G1})/N({\rm tot}))$ could also contain, in addition to RGB stars whose masses fall in the range $\approx$ (0.8-0.85) M$_{\odot}$, a contribution from more massive blue straggler stars that are either of collisional origin or have been formed by mass transfer in binaries.
+For the reasons discussed above, we prefer to formally distinguish between $(N({\rm G1})/N({\rm tot})),$ which is derived from the observations, and $g_{1}$, which is calculated in the models, even if in practice the two quantities are expected to be very close.